Authors: Dr. Athanasios Pallis, Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 D. National perspectives: China

 The past 45 years have brought significant changes to China’s economic and political landscape and society.
 The changes in economic policy brought by Deng Xiaoping in 1978 were followed by a long transition period towards a market-based economy.
 Chinese national reforms and the transfer of power from the central government to local governments impacted the governance of seaports.
 The period 1979–1984 was characterized by a centrally planned economic system with strongly centralized decision-making.
 The combination of insufficient funds for port development and lagging efficiency improvements caused severe port capacity problems in the early 1980s.
-Between 1984-2004, the government initiated a decentralization process, with ports ending up being controlled either by central and local governments or by the local government.
+From 1984-2004, the government initiated a decentralization process, with ports ending up being controlled either by central and local governments or by the local government.
 The new governance system resulted in a gradual entry of foreign private investors in Chinese ports, particularly in the container business.

 The Port Law of 2004 forms the cornerstone for today’s port system in China, characterized by the corporatization of port authorities and the introduction of modern corporate governance principles in the seaport system.
 The past decade has brought large-scale port cooperation and integration processes at the provincial level, resulting in large ‘port groups’ controlling more than one port.
-Policy formulation and strategic port planning still fall under the responsibility of the central government and the respective provincial governments, so any plans of regional port groups need to be approved by these higher authorities.
+Policy formulation and strategic port planning are still under the responsibility of the central government and respective provincial governments, so any plans of regional port groups need to be approved by these higher authorities.

 Other policies are influencing Chinese ports:

 - The actions of the Chinese government in the area of corporate governance directly impact the functioning of the Chinese seaport system.
 For example, the fight against corruption has affected administrative processes, reporting practices, and the mobility of government officials, including in ports.